superfly/docs/blueprints/going-to-production-with-hipaa-apps.html.md

 - Install the `flyctl` [command line tool](https://fly.io/docs/hands-on/install-flyctl/), which is used to provision server resources on Fly, deploy your application, and other administrative functions.
 - Run `fly launch` from the root of your project to provision resources and deploy your application.

-If your free demo account doesn't have enough resources for your pilot application you may [upgrade to a paid plan](https://fly.io/docs/about/pricing/) or [contact sales](mailto:sales@fly.io).
+If your free demo account doesn't have enough resources for your pilot application you may [upgrade to a paid plan](https://fly.io/docs/about/pricing/) or [contact us](mailto:sales@fly.io) to make other arrangements.

 ### Specify deployment regions